findech1/python-p4-routing-and-views-lab/README.md

 ## Learning Goals

-- Build and run a Flask application on your computer.
+- Build and run a Flask application on your own computer.
 - Manipulate and test the structure of a request object.

 ***